-When you decide to end your marriage, you might wish to get the divorce and move on with your life as quickly as possible.
-Unfortunately, legal cases are rarely quick, and South Carolina has many laws dictating waiting periods and other requirements for a divorce.
-The length of your divorce case can depend on many different factors, including the following.
+Getting a divorce in South Carolina can be a complex process.
+While most people wish to get their divorce over with and move on with their lives as quickly as possible, South Carolina divorce laws can complicate the procedure.
+Unfortunately, this means that legal cases are rarely quick, and South Carolina has many laws dictating waiting periods and other requirements for a divorce.
+The length of your divorce case can depend on many different factors.

-South Carolina allows you to cite no-fault grounds for divorce or fault-based grounds, which can include adultery and other types of marital misconduct.
-Many people might choose to file a no-fault case if there has not been misconduct or if they do not want to prove misconduct as part of the court case.
-However, no-fault divorce requires that you and your spouse have been living separately for one year prior to filing for divorce, which significantly delays initiating the divorce process.
+A fault-based divorce in South Carolina may be filed in circumstances including adultery, abandonment, drug/alcohol abuse, or physical abuse.
+In these instances, individuals should meet with their lawyer and file for divorce as soon as they can.
+Fault-based divorce cases only have a 90-day minimum waiting period before a final hearing (trial) can be requested.
+In the case of a no-fault divorce, the state of South Carolina requires a one-year continuous separation period before either of the parties can file.
+Many people might choose to file a no-fault divorce if there has not been misconduct or if they do not want to prove misconduct as part of the court case.
+However, the only legal grounds for a no-fault divorce is you and your spouse living separately for one year prior to filing for divorce, which significantly delays initiating the process.

-The Fender Law Firm handles all types of divorce cases.
+The Fender Law Firm handles all types of divorce cases in South Carolina.
 To speak with a Beaufort divorce attorney, call 843.379.4888 or contact us online today.